 You might also just enjoy the thought of not paying taxes on your retirement income.
 Assuming you follow the rules associated with a Roth IRA, the money you withdraw is tax-free.

-With a traditional IRA, once you turn 72, you're required to withdraw a certain amount of money each year.
-These withdrawals are known as required minimum distributions (RMDs).
+With a Traditional IRA, once you turn 72 you’re required to withdraw a certain amount of money each year from a Traditional IRA.
+These are known as required minimum distributions (RMDs).
 With a Roth IRA, you’re not subject to RMDs and are free to withdraw at your own pace.

 If you contribute pre-tax earnings to other retirement plans, such as a 401(k), withdrawals from those accounts will generally be considered taxable income.
 If eligible, having a Roth IRA in the mix might be a good way to diversify your retirement income since you’ll be able to withdraw from that account without paying tax.

-Although you should proceed with caution if you’re considering an early withdrawal, accessing money in a Roth IRA ahead of retirement can be a little easier than it would be with a Traditional IRA.
-Contributions to your Roth IRA can be withdrawn at any time, for whatever reason, tax-free and penalty-free.
+Although you should proceed with caution if you’re considering an early withdrawal, accessing money in a Roth IRA ahead of retirement can be a little easier than it would be vs. a Traditional IRA.
+Contributions to your Roth IRA can be withdrawn at any time, for whatever reason, tax- and penalty-free.

 That being said, you may have to pay taxes and penalties on your earnings (the money you’ve made on your contributions).
 The IRS outlines everything you need to know (including any exceptions), but two main factors are whether you are over or under age 59, and if you’ve held the account for at least five years.

 Depending on your circumstances, your contributions to a Traditional IRA may be tax-deductible, which effectively lowers your taxable income.